 Moreover, building on the growing demand for sustainability and transparency, the rise of thrift culture and consumer activism is further transforming the Indian fashion industry, mirroring global movements like #BuyNothingNew and Slow Fashion.
 As young, socially-conscious consumers increasingly prioritise ethical consumption, second-hand clothing, thrift markets, and online resale platforms are becoming integral parts of the fashion landscape.
 This shift away from fast fashion is not only reducing waste but also promoting a more circular fashion economy-one where the life cycle of garments is extended through reuse, repair, and recycling, reducing the need for new production and minimising environmental impact.
-Globally, movements advocating for sustainability, such as the Fashion Revolution and #WhoMadeMyClothes, are pushing brands to disclose their supply chains and improve labor conditions, influencing Indian consumers to demand similar transparency.
-The growing appeal of vintage, up-cycled, and locally sourced garments has also paved the way for small businesses and independent brands to thrive, offering unique, sustainable alternatives to mass-produced clothing.
-These smaller enterprises, both locally and globally, are aligning with the values of conscious consumerism, focusing on handmade, ecofriendly products, and contributing to a circular economy by creating new opportunities for artisans and designers to showcase their work.
+Globally, movements advocating for sustainability, such as the Fashion Revolution and #WhoMadeMyClothes, are pushing brands to disclose their supply chains and improve labor conditions, influencing Indian consumers to demand similar transparency (Shah, 2019; Özdil & Konuralp, 2024).
+The growing appeal of vintage, upcycled, and locally sourced garments has also paved the way for small businesses and independent brands to thrive, offering unique, sustainable alternatives to mass-produced clothing.
+These smaller enterprises, both locally and globally, are aligning with the values of conscious consumerism, focusing on handmade, eco-friendly products, and contributing to a circular economy by creating new opportunities for artisans and designers to showcase their work (Chan & Wong, 2012).

-In conclusion, the relationship between fashion and politics is evolving into a dynamic space where creativity, culture, and responsibility intersect.
+In conclusion, the relationship between politics and fashion continues to evolve into a dynamic space where creativity, culture, and responsibility intersect.
 As global and local movements continue to advocate for sustainability, ethical production, and cultural preservation, fashion is increasingly being recognised as a force for positive change.
-The future of the industry lies in its ability to adapt artisans playing a key role in shaping a more conscious and inclusive market.
+The future of the industry lies in its ability to adapt to growing consumer demand for transparency and sustainability, with small businesses and local artisans playing a key role in shaping a more conscious and inclusive market.
 With the rise of new technologies and a shift toward more ethical production practices, fashion has the potential to lead the way in promoting environmental and social responsibility.
 As we look ahead, fashion will continue to serve as a powerful medium for expressing values and forging connections, offering a path toward a more sustainable and equitable future for both creators and consumers alike.